frank-dspeed/webcomponent-engineering/README.md

 A Really good pattern is to inject your style programatical and make it identify able via a extra attribute on the style or link tag this way you can check if the style exists already at the given place and only render it when it is needed.

+The best way to Integrate styles is to use a style component a String only Component that renders the style tag for a given section. this allows good templating and keeps the components crisp.